rusiaaman/personal_website/content/post/figma-to-code.md

 We can utilize special LLMs that can understand Figma designs to do layout detection, component detection, CSS property generation, code and comment generation which take minimal head space in a developers mind.
 All because LLMs can mimic human mental model of software programs so well.

 So yes, Figma to Code will become usable very soon.

+---
+Thanks for reading.

+AI can be used to boost web developers' productivity.
 That’s why I joined Kombai to build such a software.
 [Here’s the Product Hunt launch of our research preview if you want to know more](https://kombai.com/launch).